Felodipine

 Frequently Asked Questions

-Why can't I eat grapefruit while taking felodipine?
+Why must I avoid grapefruit with felodipine?

 Dr. Ross Elledge